 Montserrat is home to one of the oldest boys choirs in Europe.
 I am hopeful for a the opportunity to see a performance.

-An hour away are our accommodations for the next two evenings.
-Mas El Mir is an old farmhouse with historical records dating back to 1366.
+An hour away are our accommodations for the next two evenings; an old farmhouse with historical records dating back to 1366.
 This country hotel is located in a heritage property outside of Ripoll, Girona.
 Rooms have a rustic feel with exposed beams, wooden floors and upcycled furniture.
 Enjoy a vermouth by the cozy hotel fireplace, listen to vinyl in the living room, relax in front of the fireplace, admire the views, or have breakfast in the dining room next to an old well.

 At breakfast, taste the local products; cheeses, mato, brossat, tupi, and yogurts, homemade jams, gengibre apples, citrus fruits, muffins and assorted breads, along with homemade sausage and eggs.